octo-technology-downunder/git-command-line-lab/README.md

 ```
 Git pull will perform a merge, whereas git pull --rebase will perform a rebase.
 See above for a description of the difference between merge and rebase, however _a rebase if often a useful way to update local branches from a remote._

-Difference between pull and fetch: Git pull performs both a fetch and merge (or rebase if given as an option).
+###Difference between pull and fetch
+`git pull` performs both a fetch and merge (or rebase if given as an option).
 A fetch is a useful way to update local branches which track remotes - it won't actually change your working copy.
-So for example, if you want to see/inspect the latest work on a remote branch you will need to fetch in order to have the most recent up to date work.
+So for example, if you want to see/inspect the latest work on a remote branch you will need to fetch in order to have the most up to date work.
 So fetch will retrieve information from the repository, with the option to merge it, while pull will automatically try and merge the changes.

 Of course local changes that have been committed can also be pushed back up to the remote branch easily: